Dean Devlin: Television

 Devlin produced The Triangle miniseries, Leverage (of which he has directed twelve episodes), The Librarian franchise, and The Outpost.
 He also co-created The Visitor series.

 In 2019 Devlin began working with the Philippine media conglomerate ABS-CBN to produce a new series called Almost Paradise (originally titled Off Tropic.)
 The series premiered in the United States on May 30, 2020, on WGN America, and premiered on Kapamilya Channel in 2021.
 It was filmed entirely in the Philippines and the majority of the cast members are Filipino, aside from the lead—played by Christian Kane, whom Devlin also worked with on the television shows Leverage and The Librarians.

 Delvin produced The Ark TV series for Syfy, which aired starting in February 2023.

 Video games

 Devlin was an advisor to the video game company ZeniMax Media from 1999 to 2004.
 Additionally Devlin was involved in video game projects The 10th Planet and Godzilla Online.

 Personal life

-Devlin is married to actress Lisa Brenner.
+Devlin's daughter, Hannah Devlin, is an actress who guest starred in Devlin's TV series The Librarians: The Next Chapter.